ranitham/mindbody-laravel/src/docs/Api/SaleApi.md

 Purchase a gift card for a client.

 Allows a client to purchase a gift card from a business in a variety of designs.
-The card can be emailed to the recipient on a specific day, and a card title and a personal message can be added.
+The card can be emailed to the recipient on a specific day, and a card title and a personal message can be added.   **Note**  Protect yourself from processor fees and credit card fraud.Remember to always protect your web forms that leverage POST CheckoutShoppingCart, POST PurchaseContract or POST PurchaseGiftCard with a CAPTCHA!

 ### Example
 ```php